jamespatrickwhite/embedresourceloader.js/README.md

 ```
 <embed type="css" src="somefile.css">
 ```
-To force the browser to not load a potentially stale/changed file, append `";nocache"` to the type value:
+To force the browser to not load a potentially stale/changed file, append `;nocache` to the type value:
 ```
 <embed type="css;nocache" src="somefile.css">
 ```